EyasuTeshome/shifttracker/soft-skills/refresher-on-the-basics-of-good-teamwork.md

 Icebreaker questions can help you get started with knowing each other and breaking the ice.

-Once you get to know each other, *setting working agreements with teammates you'll be interacting with every day will help you stay coordinated and work more smoothly together this week*.
+Once you get to know each other, **setting working agreements with teammates you'll be interacting with every day** will help you stay coordinated and work more smoothly together this week.

 **Remind yourselves what icebreaker questions are, and how to use them in meetings:**